Skippeh/parcel-thief/README.md

 ## Building

-To build `parcel-common` and `parcel-server` you need to set `PQ_LIB_DIR` to the directory of the PostgreSQL 15 lib directory.
+To build `parcel-server` you need to set `PQ_LIB_DIR` to the directory of the PostgreSQL 15 lib directory.
 You can find an example of this by looking at the github action workflow that builds and creates a release.

 To build `parcel-client` and `client-injector` you need to use Rust nightly.